1990s in fashion: Men's hairstyles

 In the late 1990s, it was considered unstylish and unattractive for men and boys to have longer hair.
 As a result, short hair completely took over.
 From 1997 onwards, aside from curtained hair (which was popular throughout the decade), spiky hair, bleached hair, crew cuts, and variants of the quiff became popular among younger men.
 Dark haired men dyed their spikes blonde or added wavy blonde streaks, a trend which continued into the 2000s.
-Variants of the surfer hair was popular among rock musicians during that time period.
+Variants of the surfer hair were popular among rock musicians during that time period.
 For African-American men, the cornrows (popularized by former NBA player Allen Iverson) and buzz cut were a popular trend that continued into the 2000s.

 Makeup and cosmetic trends

 Women's makeup in the early 1990s primarily consisted of dark red lipstick and neutral eyes.
 Around 1992 the "grunge look" came into style among younger women and the look was based on dark red lipstick and smudged eyeliner and eyeshadow.
 Both styles of makeup continued into 1994, but went out of style the next year.

 The trends in makeup shifted in the mid-1990s.
 In 1995, nude shades became desirable and women had a broader color palette in brown.
 Another makeup trend that emerged was matte lipsticks, with deep shades of red and dark wine colors worn as part of night makeup.
 Blue-frosted eye shadow became fashionable, and was eventually integrated into the Y2K makeup of the late 1990s/early 2000s (decade).
 Gothic makeup had broken into the mainstream, having been made up of vamp lipstick (or even black lipstick), heavy mascara and eyeliner, often purple-tinted eye shadow (or else very dark blue), and extremely pale foundation.
 The Gothic makeup remained relevant in the later years of the decade.

 By 1999, glittery, sparkling makeup had come into style.
 This was called "Y2K makeup", consisting of facial glitter and lip gloss.
 Blue-frosted eye shadow remained a staple of late 1990s makeup, although silver was ideal look.
 Dark eyeliner was considered bodacious.
 Pale, shiny lips became desirable, as lip gloss largely replaced lipstick.
 An alternative for those who did not like metallics were purples and browns.
 Goth makeup and Y2K makeup continued into the early 2000s.